pratyaygopal/resume/resume.typ

 #project_item(
   name: "WRAITH: A Resource-Efficient Dataflow Accelerator",
   skills: "pratyay.org/docs/wraith.pdf",
-  [Working on the RTL, Verification and Layout of the CGRA mesh and preiperal in order pipeline processors.], [Targeting tapeout of a preliminary architecture on TSMC’s 65nm process node in Fall 2025.]
+  [Working on the RTL and Verification of the CGRA mesh and preiperal in order pipeline processors.], [Targeting tapeout of a preliminary architecture on TSMC’s 65nm process node in Spring 2026.]
 )

 #project_item(